Seared Salmon on the bed of Sautéed Spinach and Caper Béchamel Sauce

 Salt and pepper

-In a small pan heat up the butter and saute chopped onion and carrot, slightly seasoned with salt and pepper about 3-4 minutes, until soft.
-Add cloves, bay leaf and 1 spoon of green parsley and let saute for a minute with onions and carrots.
-Sprinkle with flour, slightly mix together and saute for another minute.
+In a small pan heat up the butter and sauté chopped onion and carrot, slightly seasoned with salt and pepper about 3-4 minutes, until soft.
+Add cloves, bay leaf and 1 spoon of green parsley and let sauté for another minute.
+Sprinkle with flour, slightly mix together and sauté until combined.
 Add milk and whisk together on low heat, until thickened.

-Strain the ready sauce, taste for seasoning, and spice it up with the rest of fresh chopped parsley and drained capers.
+Strain the ready sauce into a small saucer, and adjust seasoning if desired.
+Add the rest of fine chopped fresh parsley and drained capers.
 Set aside.

-In a heavy pan (or in the skillet) heat olive oil, and put seasoned salmon (really, just salt and pepper), skin side down on hot skillet.
-Cook without touching at least 3 minutes, until crisp.
+In a heavy pan (or in the skillet) heat olive oil until hot, but not smoking.
+Place seasoned salmon (really, just salt and pepper), patted dry with paper towel, skin side down on hot skillet.
+Cook without touching for at least 3 minutes, until crisp.
 Carefully turn around and finish cooking – about 2 minutes more, depends on the thickness of your fish.
+Or, you can put it to the the oven after you turn the fish around and let finish cooking for about 5 minutes, at 350˚F.

-In the meantime, start another pan, olive oil, add washed spinach and start turning it around until it reduces into about half of the original amount.
-Add salt and pepper, thinly sliced garlic and cook few minutes, just it softens.
+In the meantime, heat olive oil in a deeper pan, add washed spinach and on medium low heat start turning it around until it reduces into about 1/3 of the original amount.
+Add salt and pepper, thinly sliced garlic and cook few more minutes, just to soften.

-Pour Béchamel sauce to the bottom of the plate, add a little bit of sauteed spinach over it and place the portion of salmon on top.
-I have put a slice of lemon on to each salmon and seared a large shrimp for each plate, just for decoration purposes.
-OK, that shrimp was delicious too.
+Pour hot Béchamel sauce to the bottom of the plate, add a little bit of sautéed spinach over it and place the portion of salmon on top.
+For a nicer presentation, I put a slice of lemon on each salmon and seared a large shrimp for each plate.
+Never enough of yummy shrimp!

 Salmon with Bechamel sauce and sauteed spinach

-I have paired this dish with Adelsheim Pinot Noir.
-I loved it.
-If you feel more comfortable with white, you can either choose oaky Chardonnay, that compliments the sauce with its creamy, bigger body texture – or crisp, un-oaked Chardonnay, or other white variety wine, that will cut through the creaminess of the dish.
-Grüner Veltliner anyone?
+I have paired this dish with Adelsheim Pinot Noir and realy enjoyed the pairing.
+If you feel more comfortable with white wine, you can either choose crisp, un-oaked Chardonnay, that cuts through the creaminess of the sauce, or other white variety such as Pinot Grigio, Sauvignon Blanc…. or perhaps Grüner Veltliner anyone?

 Salmon in the blanket